-Once you purchase a particular brand of cigarettes, you are purchasing entry into the exclusive club the cigarette company reflects in its advertising campaigns.
-Granted, those campaigns have certainly become muted over the past 30 years.
+Once you purchase a particular cigarette brand, you are purchasing entry into the exclusive club the cigarette company reflects in its advertising campaigns.
+Those campaigns have certainly become muted over the past 30 years.
 The advertising campaigns that have been relegated to forgotten history are quite revealing when their time capsule is opened.

-An old Marlboro Country commercial shows a number of cowboys out in the wild sharing a smoke.
-There is a sense of comradery among the men.
+An old Marlboro Country commercial shows several cowboys out in the wild sharing a smoke.
+There is a sense of camaraderie among the men.
 Such bonding was not limited to Marlboro Country.
-Cigarettes were often smokes in lounges, bars, coffee breaks, and other social gatherings as a communal event.
-This particular Marlboro commercial shares that same sentiment while also promoting the individual spirit that Marlboro Country and the Marlboro Man represented.
-As Brandt points out, the Marlboro Man was also about simplicity and a simpler time, a time free of worries and anxieties.
+Cigarettes were often smoked in lounges, bars, coffee breaks, and other social gatherings as a communal event.
+This particular Marlboro commercial shares that same sentiment while promoting the individual spirit that Marlboro Country and the Marlboro Man represented.
+As Brandt points out, the Marlboro Man was also about simplicity and a simpler time, free of worries and anxieties.
 Partaking in a Marlboro was a celebration of a time before the world became too complicated.
 This imagery, combined with the rugged appeal to men, helped make Marlboro enormously successful.
-Virginia Slims borrowed a page from the book of Marlboro Country by created cigarettes designed to reflect a liberated and sophisticated woman.
+Virginia Slims borrowed a page from Marlboro Country's book by created cigarettes designed to reflect a liberated and sophisticated woman.

 No One Loves a Liar: The Slow and Agonizing Death of the Cigarette (Almost)

 20+% of Americans still smoke.
 50 years ago, the number was 42%.
-More so, as far back as 30 years ago, you could basically smoke anywhere you wanted.
-In the late 1970s, fast food restaurants commonly had nonsmoking sections that were 1/5th the size of the smoking section.
+More so, as far back as 30 years ago, you could smoke anywhere you wanted.
+In the late 1970s, fast food restaurants commonly had nonsmoking sections that were 1/5th the smoking section's size.

 There are a few reasons for the decline of the cigarette.
-Obviously, the more people know about the dangers of smoking, the less likely they are to smoke.
-Increased awareness of the dangers makes coming up with advertising campaigns a lot harder.
+The more people know about the dangers of smoking, the less likely they are to smoke.
+Increased awareness of the risks makes coming up with advertising campaigns a lot harder.
 Cigarettes can no longer promote a manufactured image when all the health hazards associated with their use are known.

-Most stingingly, the late 1990s saw the release of documents showing tobacco executives lied about their knowledge of health hazards and addictive properties.
-Public sentiment was massively negative and the industry lost much of its political power.
-The long knives came out for the industry and it exists as a shell of what it once was.
+Most stinging, the late 1990s saw the release of documents showing tobacco executives lied about their knowledge of health hazards and addictive properties.
+Public sentiment was massively negative, and the industry lost much of its political power.
+The long knives came out for the industry, and it exists as a shell of what it once was.